- Web Server

 - Site Map/RSS Feeds

-This guide explains how to integrate XCache into PHP5 on a Debian Etch system (with Apache2).
-From the XCache project page: "XCache is a fast, stable PHP opcode cacher that has been tested and is now running on production servers under high load."
-It's similar to other PHP opcode cachers, such as eAccelerator and APC.
+This guide explains how to integrate APC (Alternative PHP Cache) into PHP5 and lighttpd on a Debian Etch system.
+APC is a free and open PHP opcode cacher for caching and optimizing PHP intermediate code.
+It's similar to other PHP opcode cachers, such as eAccelerator and XCache.

 Integrating APC (Alternative PHP Cache) Into PHP5 And Lighttpd (Fedora 9)